hhngg/coding-exercise-Python-Cpp/README.md

 Provide a program to calculate f(x) = 1x2x3x...x(n-1)x(n) using resursive function

 - Q9
-Griven an array of 100 unsorted number A[1] to A[100]. provide a programme ro sort the record in ascending order.
+Given an array of 100 unsorted number A[1] to A[100]. provide a programme ro sort the record in ascending order.